 This tender verse in Hosea reveals God’s intent: He wants us to yada (know) Adonai.

-The writings of the talmidim (Yeshua’s disciples) continue the imagery of this very intimate relationship between God and Israel by including Gentile Believers in Yeshua as the Bride of Messiah.
+The imagery of this very intimate relationship between God and Israel continues in the writings of the talmidim (Yeshua’s disciples), which explain that Yeshua is the Bridegroom and those who follow Him are the Bride of Messiah.